Review of Extreme Multilabel Classification

-Deep Learning as a field has exploded in the recent past and has started to become a dominating method in most machine learning problems, where there is a large amount of available data.
-In extreme multi label classification, deep learning did not make an advent until much later due to several possible reasons.
-Firstly, the output space being extremely large implies the requirement of very large models.
-Secondly, the very large tail-label distribution implies that a large set of labels have very little training data available, hindering the ability for deep learning models to learn enough to predict these labels correctly.
-For example, in the Wiki-500K dataset \cite{Bhatia16}, 98\% of labels have less than 100 training instances.
+\paragraph{} Deep learning as a field has grown rapidly in the recent past, and has started to become a dominating method in most machine learning problems, where there is a large amount of available data.
+In extreme multi label classification, deep learning methods for XMLC did not appear until later, for several reasons.
+Firstly, the extremely large output space would require correspondingly large neural network models (in terms of parameters) to output all labels.
+Secondly, the prevalence of tail labels (many labels with very few training examples) means deep models struggle to learn those rare labels.
+For example, in the Wiki-500K dataset \citep{Bhatia16}, 98\% of labels have less than 100 training instances.
 Early attempts at deep learning in XMLC were not very successful compared to linear algebra or tree-based methods that dominated the benchmarks at the time.
 However, deep learning proved extremely effective at extracting context-dependent features from text.
 With improved architectures, these methods eventually challenged the earlier bag-of-words approaches in XMLC.

-However, Deep Learning was very successful in extracting context dependent information from the raw text due to the highly non-linear nature of learning.
-With this ability to obtain highly representative embeddings from the text, the usage of bag-of-word models in XML was contested by deep-learning based methods.

 \paragraph{}